peteroupc/peteroupc.github.io/bernoulli.md

 <a id=ExpMinus_exp_minus__z></a>
 #### ExpMinus (exp(&minus;_z_))

 In this document, the **ExpMinus** algorithm is a Bernoulli factory taking a parameter _z_.
-The parameter _z_ can be written in any of the following ways:
+The parameter _z_ is 0 or greater and can be written in any of the following ways:

 1. As a rational number, namely _x_/_y_ where _x_&ge;0 and _y_>0 are integers.
 2. As an integer and fractional part, namely _m_ + _&nu;_ where _m_ &ge; 0 is an integer and _&nu;_ (0 &le; _&nu;_ &le; 1) is the probability of heads of a coin.
 (Specifically, the "coin" must implement a Bernoulli factory algorithm that returns 1 \[or outputs heads\] with probability equal to the fractional part _&nu;_.[^52])